Breastfeeding complications: When to see a doctor

 Mastitis

 Mastitis is a breast infection, and it’s one of the more severe breastfeeding complications.
 This ailment can develop on its own, following an unresolved plugged duct, or through untreated thrush.
-Symptoms include a breast becoming hot, swollen and red, fever, and a general feeling of unwellness.

-The treatment
+The Treatment

-Yeast infection (Thrush)
+Yeast Infection (Thrush)

 Pain or soreness of nipples during and between feedings, often described as burning or stabbing pain, as well as the presence of pink or red rash on them, can be symptoms of a yeast infection.
 Since yeast infections are communicable, your baby may also develop symptoms such as white dots on the inside of his or her lips and cheeks, or on the palate.
 Women with low iron levels and after antibiotic treatment are more prone to developing thrush.

-The treatment
+The Treatment

-You should visit a doctor as soon as you first notice symptoms, as early treatment is beneficial and shortens recovery time for mother and baby.
 Both should be treated, even if only one has symptoms.
 After confirming the diagnosis, a doctor will either provide a prescription for yeast medication or suggest over-the-counter products.

-Ankyloglossia, or tongue-tie, is an anomaly caused by the shortness and tightness of a baby’s thong of skin found underneath its tongue (the frenulum).
 Baby is thus incapable of sticking his or her tongue up and bringing it forward to cup the breast in the right way, causing pain in the mother’s nipples.
-Often the tip of the mamilla is damaged, as the baby’s tongue rubs against the end of the nipple, causing pain.

-The treatment:
+The Treatment

-If you baby’s tongue-tie affects the breastfeeding process and is causing pain, a doctor will recommend a simple procedure to snip the thin flap of skin and free the baby’s tongue.
-A mother should then be able to start breastfeeding immediately after the procedure, and the whole wound should completely heal in 24 to 48 hours.
+If your baby’s tongue-tie affects the breastfeeding process and is causing pain, a doctor will recommend a simple procedure to snip the thin flap of skin and free the baby’s tongue.

-Get the help you need
+Get the Help you Need

 If you’re experiencing breastfeeding complications such as nipple and breast pain, engorgement, or problems with latching, you should seek medical advice.
 Talk to your obstetrician or pediatrician if you notice any of the above potentially severe breastfeeding complications.
-Furthermore seek out information from a nurse, midwife, lactation consultant or breastfeeding counselor on latching, hygiene, diet and overall health issues related to you and your baby.

 Some maternity plans offer coverage for all of these options, and can also cover a newborn baby for 30 days of its life.
 Regular GP or Ob-Gyn visits are available through individual or family plans.

-If you’re unsure how to determine which policy is the best for your needs, contact our insurance advisers at Pacific Prime China!
+If you’re unsure how to determine which policy is the best for your needs, contact our insurance advisers at Pacific Prime.
 Our team’s goal is to simplify insurance and aid you in choosing the health insurance plan that can best protect you and your baby before, during, and after pregnancy.

 Disclaimer: Pacific Prime China solely represents, operates and manages locally regulated insurance products and services in the territory of PR China.
 Any references to Pacific Prime Global Company or Group, the international services, insurance products or otherwise stated written or verbally, is for introduction purposes about our overseas network only as each entity is fully independent.